direct-vessel/ebpf-quick/run-ebpf/README.md

 # run-ebpf

-run-ebpf is used to run an ebpf program on nodes, and provides mapcollector to Prometheus for bpf map data.
+run-ebpf is used to run an ebpf program on nodes of cluster, and provides mapcollector to Prometheus for bpf map data.

 ## Usage

-1、Build the runner and other tools
+1、Build the runner, and other go tools

 ```console
 make